admiralorbiter/azul-analysis-tool/move_quality_analysis/README.md

 - `PIPELINE_README.md` → Replaced by comprehensive documentation

 All functionality has been preserved and enhanced in the comprehensive analyzer with significant improvements in performance, features, and maintainability.

+## 🎉 **Summary**

+We've successfully built a comprehensive move quality analyzer that:

+1. **Integrates seamlessly** with your existing infrastructure
+2. **Provides advanced analysis** with parallel processing
+3. **Offers flexible configuration** for different use cases
+4. **Includes educational content** for learning and insights
+5. **Scales efficiently** with your hardware capabilities
+6. **Maintains compatibility** with your existing systems
+7. **Includes exhaustive search** for complete move space analysis

+The system is ready for production use and can be easily extended with additional analysis components as needed.